SEND

 Children’s social development is developed through their curriculum activities and play times.
 For those pupils who need additional support, the school has members of staff who are trained in running Social Skills groups.
 Outside agencies may also be involved.

-Our ELSA Trained TA sees children on a weekly/ fortnightly basis in small groups and 1:1 where necessary.
-She also runs a weekly ASD group to provide ongoing provision to those who need additional support to manage social needs, changes in routine and emotional support.
-The school ELSA offers Golden time activities for those children who feel they need follow up time with the ELSA once their sessions have been completed as well as the awareness that they can ask her for a catch up when they need.
+Our ELSA Trained TA sees children on a weekly/ fortnightly and sometimes termly basis in small groups and 1:1 where necessary.
+She also runs a weekly groups to provide ongoing provision to those who need additional support to manage social/ emotional needs.
+The school ELSA offers breaktime activities for those children who feel they need quiet time or time with the ELSA once their sessions have been completed as well as the awareness that they can ask her for a catch up when they need.
 At the end of the ELSA, provision cycle activities will be sent home as a follow up to the provision.
 Having completed the ELSA Sessions the child will be reassessed a term after the provision ends and during this time the ELSA may carry out drop-in sessions where necessary.

 What support will there be for my child’s overall wellbeing?